By Charlotte Davison

 Amongst this year’s new fellows are 13 women, two from the field of epigenetics; Professor Anne Ferguson-Smith, head of the department of genetics at the University of Cambridge and newly appointed chair of the MRC’s Molecular and Cellular Medicine board, and Professor Wendy Bickmore, Director of the MRC Human Genetics Unit, which is part of the MRC Institute of Genetics and Molecular Medicine at the University of Edinburgh.

-Epigenetics is the study of gene control, and one of the three main research themes at the MRC Laboratory of Medical Sciences.
+Epigenetics is the study of gene control, and one of the three main research themes at the MRC London Institute of Medical Sciences.
 LMS Institute Director, Professor Amanda Fisher, said: “Today’s awards recognise the outstanding achievements of Anne and Wendy and evolving maturity in the study of epigenetics and chromatin.
 I’m thrilled for both of them.”

 Professor Ferguson-Smith studies the molecular events governing pre- and post- natal mammalian development.
 She has published extensively on the epigenetic mechanisms involved in genomic imprinting and the wider context of development.
 In 2014, she was a recipient of the Institute’s Suffrage Science award for women in science.
 These awards celebrate the scientific achievement of women and inspire others to reach senior positions in their field.
 The scheme builds a network of women linked across generations as each awardee nominates a successor to receive their “heirloom” award.
 The awards themselves are pieces of jewellery designed by students of the Central Saint Martins-UAL college of art and design, inspired by science and by the Suffragette movement for votes for women.
 You can read more about the scheme here.